Manquia/Distillery/Containers.md

 Pop  x2    |Push0|_____|_____|_____|   Removed/Get value Push2, push1
 Pop        |_____|_____|_____|_____|   Removed/Get value Push0
 ```
-(extra) to traverse a graph in a depth-first approach a stack can be used.
+(extra) to traverse a tree or graph in a depth-first approach a stack can be used.

 Tier 3.02: Circular Buffer (conceptual container) aka: Ring Buffer
 ==================================================================